-MATH 341 4 S Geometries
+MATH 341 Geometries

 The development and history of Euclidean geometry, the axiomatic method and various axiom sets for Euclidean geometry, history of the parallel postulate and discovery of non-Euclidean geometry, neutral and hyperbolic geometry, philosophical implications.
-Prerequisite: MATH 310.
+Prerequisite: MATH 275.
 Odd years.

-MATH 350

-Overview of Abstract Algebra
+MATH 350 Overview of Abstract Algebra

 An introduction to abstract algebra covering groups, rings, integral domains, and fields, with applications to polynomials, Galois Theory, and geometric constructions.
-Prerequisite: MATH 310.
+Prerequisite: MATH 275.
 Even years.

-MATH 385 4 S Mathematical Modeling
+MATH 385 Mathematical Modeling

 Mathematical modeling of problems selected from a variety of applied areas, including industry, biology, business, and the social sciences.
 Both deterministic and stochastic models are considered, with an emphasis on practical problemsolving.
 Includes exploration of the computer as a problem-solving tool.
-Prerequisites: MATH 269, 310.
-Recommended prerequisites: MATH 265 and INFS 115.
+Prerequisites or corequisites: MATH 132 and INFS 115.
 Even years.